 Despite its size, rear room is nowhere as generous as that in an E-class or a BMW 5-series.
-Its bulk is well compensated by a 3-litre twin-turbo V6 that puts out 350bhp – 20bhp more than pre-facelift.
+The Maserati Ghibli grand tourer’s bulk is well compensated by a 3-litre twin-turbo V6 that puts out 350bhp – 20bhp more than pre-facelift.
 Peak torque remains unchanged at 500Nm.
 It is an engine that is tuned for stamina rather than sheer slaughter, with plenty of mid-range grunt and buckets of reserves.

 ENGINE: 2,979cc 24-valve twin-turbocharged V6